shalarn1/csv-data-import/README.md

 3. Create DB & populate enums with findings
 4. Script to parse through CSV and add to DB.
 Attempt to standardize certain fields like city, postal code, owner name, some restaurant names etc

-I only found inconsistent data in a handful of places so I decided to sanitize on db entry instead of writing a cleaner CSV and using that for the data entry as I didn't think it made sense to write a new 5000 entry csv for just a couple entries.
+I only found inconsistent data in a handful of places so I decided to sanitize on db entry vs writing a new cleaner CSV to use for data entry.

-If I spent more time on this,

-1) Potentially create a RestaurantGroup type for restaurants of the same name but with multiple addresses as well as updating the Owner/Address relationship to be many-to-many, probably a join table on restaurant_id/owner_id/address_id where address is the particular owner's address that's associated with that restaurant location.
-I decided to create a new entry for each name/address pair for both restaurants and owners, keeping the many-to-one relationship I originally established.
-In the case of inspections it's maybe ok/relevant to keep the database simple with distinct restaurants/address and owner/address pairs rather than to keep track of an entity with many addresses.
-I normalized the some of the names so at least all the addresses could come up for the same owner if needed.

-2) Integrate with Google Address Validator API.
-I tried to implement it but I couldn't get it working due to some conflicting dependencies and I wasn't sure if it was worth the trouble.
-I tried to normalize the data the best I could without it but I've probably missed a few.

-3) Define all normalizing methods in a separate file in /lib.
-I was hopeful that I could normalize the fields using ActiveRecord callbacks but that didn't work out because the normalization doesn't apply to the find portion and find_and_create.
-So, I just converted them to class methods on the model in the interest of time.
-The most ideal option may have been to define a method find_or_create_normalized or maybe add a scope for the find so the normalization could be kept in the active record callbacks.
+I made the baseline assumption that the provided CSV data is the only dataset that will be imported.
+Upon importing a new CSV, the system would need to be able to address non-matching data for model definitions such as the enums and non-null columns.

+Notes,

+1) Without a defined API it's hard to know what to optimize for, performance wise.
+I decided on indexes based on the looks up in the import script and what was the most reliable information to identify unique entries (ie street/postal code, name/address).

+2) It could use a RestaurantGroup to cover all the restaurants with the same name but different addresses and it could support a many-to-many relationship for owners and addresses (a join table on restaurant_id/owner_id/address_id where address is the corresponds to the owner's address).

+In this context the extra complexity didn't seem necessary so I opt-ed for a more simple one-to-many relationship with distinct restaurants/address and owner/address pairs.

+3) It could use the Google Address Validator API.
+This would make sure that addresses are accurate and there aren't unnecessary duplicates in the DB.
+However, it does add an increased cost and a third party API call to what’s currently a synchronous task, so it depends if the added accuracy was worth the tradeoffs

+4) I opted for a more basic approach to data normalization to cover all the edge cases for this data.
+I normalized some fields on the address and owner but I preserved the restaurant names for the most part.
+This may cause some data integrity issues as the fields are not perfectly consistent.
+I combed through data to determine the safest assumptions to make.
+For some user input data, it may be more beneficial preserve duplicates rather than potentially lose distinguishing data unless we are certain of an error.